Examples of projects we funded in the first round of Everyday Heritage Grants.

 Everyday Heritage Grants: Celebrating Working Class Histories

-Building on the success of our first round of Everyday Heritage Grants in 2022, we continue to be interested in funding projects that celebrate working class histories and the historic places that make up everyday life.
+Building on the success of our first round of Everyday Heritage Grants in 2022, we are funding an additional 56 projects that celebrate working class histories and the historic places that make up everyday life.

 The grants are for creative projects that focus on heritage connecting people to historic places, specifically those people and places that are overlooked or underrepresented.